 What happens when the velocity of money increases?

-Low inflation increases demand for money because higher prices require more money for a given amount of goods and services.
-But higher inflation also increases the holding costs of money.
+Low inflation increases the demand for money because higher prices require more money for a given amount of goods and services.
+But higher inflation also inflates the holding costs of money.
 Hence, higher inflation rates increase the velocity of money, which increases inflation even more.

 In simple words, the economic condition of an ecosystem will be disturbed if the money is not changing hands.
 If people hold money, it’s going to create a lot of inequality in the world.

-Strictly speaking, all the velocity of money tells us is how long people actually hold onto their money.
+Strictly speaking, the velocity of money tells us how long people hold onto their money.
 The ancient Indian scripture Panchatantra described the velocity of money.
 Although it’s more of a philosophical explanation, it does a good job.